seaBFH/redis-multi-tenant-proxy/README.md

 - Utility commands: `PING`, `INFO`

 ### Limitations & Roadmap
+- ❌ **NOT PRODUCTION READY**: This project is in early development and should not be used in production environments
 - ❌ **Cross-node operations not implemented**: Operations spanning multiple Redis nodes are not yet supported
 - 🔄 **Planned features**:
+  - Test and Benchmark
   - Enhanced `MGET` and `MSET` operations with cross-node support
   - `SCAN` command implementation with tenant-aware key iteration
-  - Advanced cluster topology awareness
+  - Metrics and monitoring endpoints
+  - Command filtering and blacklisting
   - Rate limiting per tenant
-  - Metrics and monitoring endpoints

 ## Architecture